- Consolidated Notes

 Income taxes are divided as follows:

-Detailed information about the deferred tax assets and liabilities, which must be set aside, can be found in Note 30 above.
-The basis, upon which the deferred taxes were set aside, is an income tax rate of 30 percent for the domestic corporation and the future local tax rate for the foreign subsidiaries.
+For details of the deferred tax assets recognised, please refer to the previous section 29.
+Deferred taxes are calculated on the basis of an income tax rate of 30% for the German corporation and the future local tax rate for the foreign subsidiaries.

 The actual tax rate is computed as follows: